NTIA/tekrsa-api-wrap/README.md

 ## Usage

-Once you've followed the installation instructions above, connect to and control a supported Tektronix RSA device using Python as follows:
+Interface with a supported Tektronix RSA device using Python as follows:

 ```python
 import rsa_api